 To fully appreciate the journey, it is recommended to take at least 7 days to complete the route.

 Phoenix is the starting point of this road trip, and it is a city worth exploring.
 Visitors can experience fun hikes, mouthwatering restaurants, interesting museums, and beautiful shopping areas.
-The neighboring city of Scottsdale is also worth a visit, known for its luxurious spas, resorts, and golf courses.
+The neighboring city of Scottsdale is also worth a visit.
+Known for its luxurious spas, resorts, and golf courses, there’s so many things to do in Scottsdale.

 After exploring Phoenix, head to Sedona, famous for its red rock formations and stunning natural beauty.
 Visitors can enjoy outdoor activities such as hiking, exploring their vortexes, or visiting wineries.